-Wandering the labyrinths of the spectacular Grand Staircase-Escalante National Monument you may find yourself asking: “what is the Grand Staircase anyway?”
+If you’re wandering the labyrinths of the spectacular Grand Staircase-Escalante National Monument, you may find yourself asking: “what is the Grand Staircase anyway?”

 A Vast Window to the Past